tomachalek/nlfuzzy/README.md

 How to build nlfuzzy
 --------------------

-If you want to build *nlfuzzy* yourself, then the following requirements must be met:
+If you want to build *nlfuzzy* yourself, then your computer has to meet the following requirements:

 * installed NetLogo 5.1 (5.0.x should work too) or at least *NetLogo.jar* library from the installation package,
 * installed Java Development Kit (JDK) of at least version 6 (currently it is better to download version 8 which is backward compatible; see [downloads at Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html)),
 * installed [Apache Maven](https://maven.apache.org/).

 Many Java libraries are available via public Maven repositories but in some cases, however, this is not true.
 This holds for both *NetLogo* and *jFuzzyLogic* which must be downloaded manually and installed as local Maven dependencies.
 Thanks to this, Maven will be able to find all the necessary dependencies defined in *pom.xml* file.

 ### Install NetLogo.jar as a local Maven dependency

-In case you have Windows Vista/7/8, open a command line window (*cmd* or *powershell*), change your working directory (command *cd*) to the downloaded source code directory (i.e. the directory where file *pom.xml* is located) and type:
+In case you have Windows Vista/7/8, open a command line window (*cmd* or *powershell*), change your working directory (command *cd*) to the downloaded and unpacked source code directory (i.e. the directory where file *pom.xml* is located) and type:

 ```
 mvn install:install-file -Dfile="C:/Program Files (x86)/NetLogo 5.1.0/NetLogo.jar" -DgroupId=org.nlogo -DartifactId=netlogo -Dversion=5.1.0 -Dpackaging=jar